-In April 2021, our Board of Directors undertook a review of the composition of our Board of Directors and its committees and the independence of each director including the three director nominees.
-Based upon information requested from and provided by each director including the three director nominees concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that following the Annual Meeting, each of our directors, other than Mr. Gad (if elected) and Dr. Møller (if elected), is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
-Mr. Gad is not an independent director under Rule 5605(a)(2) because he is our President and Dr. Møller is not an independent director under Rule 5605(a)(2) because he is our Chief Executive Officer.
-Our Board of Directors also determined that each of Mr. Gill, Dr. Healy and Mr. Wedell-Wedellsborg (if elected), all of whom will continue to comprise our Audit Committee following the Annual Meeting, satisfies the independence standards for the Audit Committee established by the SEC and the Nasdaq Listing Rules, including the independence requirements contemplated by Rule 10A-3 under the Exchange Act.
-Our Board of Directors further determined that, each of Dr. Ber, Mr. Gill and Dr. Healy, members of our Compensation Committee, are independent within the meaning of Rule 10C-1 under the Exchange Act.
-Finally, our Board of Directors determined that each of Dr. Ber, Mr. Gill and Dr. Tyagi, members of our Nominating and Corporate Governance Committee, meets the independence requirements of the Nasdaq Listing Rules with regard to the independence of the members of nominating and corporate governance committees.
+In April 2022, our Board of Directors undertook a review of the composition of our Board of Directors and its committees and the independence of each director including the two director nominees.
+Based upon information requested from and provided by each director including the two director nominees concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that following the Annual Meeting, each of our directors, other than Mr. Gad, is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
+Mr. Gad is not an independent director under Rule 5605(a)(2) because he is our President and Interim Chief Executive Officer.
+Our Board of Directors also determined that each of Mr. Gill (if elected), Dr. Healy and Mr. Wedell-Wedellsborg, all of whom will continue to comprise our Audit Committee following the Annual Meeting, satisfies the independence standards for the Audit Committee established by the SEC and the Nasdaq Listing Rules, including the independence requirements contemplated by Rule 10A-3 under the Exchange Act.
+Our Board of Directors further determined that, each of Dr. Ber (if elected), Mr. Gill (if elected), and Ms. Hamill, members of our Compensation Committee, are independent within the meaning of Rule 10C-1 under the Exchange Act.
+Finally, our Board of Directors determined that each of Mr. Gill (if elected), Ms. Hamill and Dr. Tyagi, members of our Nominating and Corporate Governance Committee, meets the independence requirements of the Nasdaq Listing Rules with regard to the independence of the members of nominating and corporate governance committees.
 In making such determinations, our Board of Directors considered the relationships that each such non-employee director and nominee has with the Company and all other facts and circumstances our Board of Directors deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director and nominee.